Burke-Porter-Grand-Rapids/.github/.github/PULL_REQUEST_TEMPLATE/breaking_changes_pull_request_template.md

 ## Summary
 Briefly describe what this PR does.
-Focus on implementation / approach (not details about the problem or feature which are included in the issue)
+What is the purpose of this pull request?

 ## Rationale
 Explain why the breaking change is justified.
 Include trade-offs, alternatives considered, and long-term benefits.